 The above command will reboot the system now.

 The top command is close to Linux users too.
 It gives the most active programs running on a machine, supporting users to find why a machine might be working moderately.
-Apple’s graphical Activity Monitor does the related task, but the top command provides the user a smart aspect without neglecting the command-line setting.
+Apple’s graphical Activity Monitor does the related task, but the top command provides the user with a smart aspect without neglecting the command-line setting.

 By default, the top showcases the initial 20 programs in its inventory.
-The difficulty is that, for some purpose, OS X’s top classifies its program not in order of decreasing CPU usage but an order of decreasing process ID.
+The difficulty is that, for some purpose, OS X’s top classifies its program not in order of decreasing CPU usage but in order of decreasing process ID.
 To obtain the list in decent CPU usage position users can add the -o cpu) option.
 The top inventory also reveals which programs are working and which are “flagging” — expecting input/output actions to close.
 When a system is idle, the top normally exposes the offender.

 $ top -o cpu